 The Credential Registry is a free public service of the non-profit Credential Engine with a mission to map the credential landscape with clear and consistent information, fueling the creation of resources that empower people to find the pathways that are best for them.
 The Credential Registry organizes information about all credential offerings (such as degrees, certificates, licenses, and more) and makes this information available as a public good for search and reference.
 Government agencies in twenty-seven states and regions have partnered with Credential Engine to make credential offerings and underlying learning outcomes (referred to as competencies) available online, already engaging with 906 institutions and credentialing organizations.

-IMS Global is a non-profit membership organization dedicated to achieving an open and inclusive digital ecosystem that serves the needs of every learner throughout their educational journey.
-As part of its principal services, the IMS community develops and publishes open standards for exchanging data between education technology systems.
-IMS does not offer products; its mission is to ensure efficient interoperability across the broad landscape of learning technologies.
-More than 650 school districts, colleges, universities, state agencies, and technology suppliers are members of IMS.
-Using IMS open standards in its technology products, institutions can manage and synchronize their institutional data across systems and with external services such as the Credential Registry.
+1EdTech is a non-profit membership organization dedicated to achieving an open and inclusive digital ecosystem that serves the needs of every learner throughout their educational journey.
+As part of its principal services, the 1EdTech community develops and publishes open standards for exchanging data between education technology systems.
+1EdTech does not offer products; its mission is to ensure efficient interoperability across the broad landscape of learning technologies.
+More than 650 school districts, colleges, universities, state agencies, and technology suppliers are members of 1EdTech.
+Using 1EdTech open standards in its technology products, institutions can manage and synchronize their institutional data across systems and with external services such as the Credential Registry.
 The CASE® (Competencies and Academic Standards Exchange®) standard enables this exchange.

 The Problem With "Disappearing" Learning Outcomes